2020 Winnipeg Blue Bombers season: CFL national draft

-CFL Global Draft
+CFL global draft

-The 2020 CFL Global Draft was scheduled to take place on April 16, 2020.
+The 2020 CFL global draft was scheduled to take place on April 16, 2020.
 However, due to the COVID-19 pandemic, this draft and its accompanying combine were postponed to occur just before the start of training camp, which was ultimately cancelled.
 The Blue Bombers were scheduled to select ninth in each round with the number of rounds never announced.